-Table 1.2 Flood Zone definitions and associated annual exceedance probability
+Table 1.2 Flood Zone definitions and associated annual exceedance probability vsp

-WAG TAN-15 DAM Flood Zone NRW Flood AEP Definition Bands Development Advice Map (DAM) Flood Zone A Very Low Risk <0.1% AEP of river or sea flooding Land with less than 0.1% AEP (1 in 1,000) probability of flooding from rivers or the sea, in any given year Flood Zone C1 (developed and served by significant flood defences) / Flood Zone C2 (no significant flood defences) Low Risk Between 1% and 0.1% AEP of river flooding Between 0.5% and 0.1% AEP of sea flooding Land with between a 1 in 100 and 1 in 1,000 probability of river flooding in any year; or land having between a 1 in 200 and 1 in 1,000 probability of sea flooding in any year.
-Flood Zone B N/A N/A Based upon British Geological Survey drift data N/A Medium Risk Between 3.3% and 1% AEP risk of river flooding / between 3.3% and 0.5% AEP risk of sea flooding Land having a probability of river flooding of between 1 in 30 and 1 in 100 in any year; or land having a probability of sea flooding of between 1 in 30 and 1 in 200 in any year.
-N/A High Risk >3.3% AEP of flooding Land having a 1 in 30 or greater probability of river or sea flooding in any year.
-Flood Map for Planning (r ivers) Flood Zone 1 N/A <0.1% AEP of flooding Land with less than 0.1% AEP (1 in 1,000) probability of flooding from rivers or the sea, in any given year Flood Zone 2 N/A Between 0.1% and 1% AEP of flooding Land with 0.1% to 1% (1 in 1000 to 1 in 100) probability of flooding from rivers in a given year, including the effects of climate change.
+WAG TAN-15 DAM Flood Zone NRW Flood Bands AEP Definition N/A High Risk >3.3% AEP of flooding Land having a 1 in 30 or greater probability of river or sea flooding in any year.
+Flood Map for Planning (ri vers) Flood Zone 1 N/A <0.1% AEP of flooding Land with less than 0.1% AEP (1 in 1,000) probability of flooding from rivers or the sea, in any given year Flood Zone 2 N/A Between 0.1% and 1% AEP of flooding Land with 0.1% to 1% (1 in 1000 to 1 in 100) probability of flooding from rivers in a given year, including the effects of climate change.
 Flood Zone 3 N/A >1% AEP of flooding Land with more than 1% (1 in 100) probability of flooding from rivers in a given year, including the effects of climate change.
-Flood Map for Planning (s urface wate er and small watercours ses) Flood Zone 1 N/A <0.1% AEP of flooding Land with less than 0.1% AEP (1 in 1,000) probability of flooding from surface water or small watercourses, in any given year Flood Zone 2 N/A Between 0.1% and 1% AEP of flooding Land with 0.1% to 1% (1 in 1000 to 1 in 100) probability of flooding from surface water or small watercourses in a given year, including the effects of climate change.
+Flood Map for Planning (s urface wate r and small watercours es) Flood Zone 1 N/A <0.1% AEP of flooding Land with less than 0.1% AEP (1 in 1,000) probability of flooding from surface water or small watercourses, in any given year Flood Zone 2 N/A Between 0.1% and 1% AEP of flooding Land with 0.1% to 1% (1 in 1000 to 1 in 100) probability of flooding from surface water or small watercourses in a given year, including the effects of climate change.
+Flood Zone 3 N/A >1% AEP of flooding Land with more than 1% (1 in 100) probability of flooding from surface water or small watercourses in a given year, including the effects of climate change.
+Groundwater flood risk N/A N/A N/A Flood risk bands assessed by professional judgement, in the absence of criteria set by NRW.